San Diego Underage DUI Attorney

 Long-Term Consequences of Under 21 DUI Conviction

 The way that your underage DUI is handled can impact your future schooling and career.
 Any DUI conviction must be disclosed on school and work applications.
 A committed criminal lawyer can find the best defense strategy to fight a DUI case by gathering evidence early and obtaining independent reports from skilled investigators.
-A DUI for a minor should not mean an end to your future; these cases can always be defended with intelligent defense strategies.
+A DUI for a minor should not mean an end to your future; these cases can always be defended with the intelligent defense strategies of a San Diego underage DUI lawyer.

 Remember, the prosecution has the burden of proving their case and must present evidence which meets all legal standards.
 Every aspect of a DUI case must be scrutinized and questioned to ensure that the police and investigators acted properly and did not violate your constitutional rights.
 A police officer can only stop a vehicle if they have a specific reason, which includes violating a traffic law or suspecting the driver is drunk.